cloudmesh-community/sp19-222-97/project-report/report.md

 | Rank vs. Score      | -8.47387 | 24.6477   | -0.492092 | 0.242064  | 1.49504  | 0.000009       |
 | Rank vs. Rounds Won | -6.92834 | 29.9115   | -0.896032 | 0.802873  | 4.60790  | 0.226367       |

+With the correlation coefficients of the graph, most of the relationships we found did not have much importance.
+EXPAND THIS SECTION.

 * __Gini Coefficient.__ Denoted by it's name, _Gini_, Gini coefficients are used with decision tree algorithms to measure the effectiveness of branches in a data tree.
 In a good model, we expect these to be closer to zero towards the leaves of a data tree. {}

 :wave: why do we expect them to be close to zero? explicity state why and provide a resource as to why.

-With the correlation coefficients of the graph, most of the relationships we found did not have much importance, at least until the data was adjusted to better fit a linear model.
-This is what lead to the necessity of adjusting the graph for the Rank vs. Score and Rank vs. Rounds Won graphs.
-As a result, the correlation coefficients for the graphs can be found below:

 ![Data Tree](images/dt.svg){#fig:data-tree}